Hi, I’m Gerry aka The Branding Evangelist

 Here’s how it happened!
 I now know why I preach & teach big branding the way I do.
 It all has to do with Motown music.

-I grew up during the golden age of what’s known as “The Motown Sound.”
+Midwest raised, Michigan made, I grew up in Detroit during the golden age of what’s known as “The Motown Sound.”
 It’s been called the ‘music that changed America’ and the world beyond it!

-- Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory – in Detroit, Michigan called Motown Records
+- Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory – in Detroit called Motown Records

 - It was the iconic, genuine sound of 1960s pop, R&B, and soul music that defined American pop music as we know it today